 Yes, you will be able to continue all normal activities.
 We do recommend that you wear a mouth guard for all contact sports.

 There are some foods that are not good for your braces as they can cause damage.
-Things like ice and hard candy or very sticky foods like taffy and caramel can dislodge brackets and break wires.
+Things like ice and hard candy or very sticky foods like taffy and caramel can dislodge brackets and brake wires.
 Carefully following your orthodontist’s instructions and asking questions when in doubt will prevent emergency visits to our office.

 If a wire or bracket becomes loose or breaks, you should call our office as soon as possible.
 Sometimes these minor problems can be resolved while you are at home.
 Cases of extreme pain, though highly unlikely, will also require a call to our office.
 We will do our very best to accommodate you if you have to see the doctor on short notice.